Requirements for the Master's Degree

 Credits

 Master's degrees require a minimum of 30 credits, at least 6 credits of which must be comprised of 6000-level coursework; some programs require more.
 A minimum grade point average of 3.00 must be achieved.
-A minimum of fifteen graded credits used in compilation of the graduate GPA must be taken in residence at UVM following matriculation into the master's program.
+A minimum of 15 graded credits used in compilation of the graduate GPA must be taken in residence at UVM following matriculation into the master's program.
 Consult individual program descriptions for specific credit requirements.
 In programs that require a thesis, the number of credits earned in thesis research may vary by program between 6 (minimum) and 15 (maximum).
 Thesis credit is included as part of the 30-hour minimum.
-With the prior approval of their program and the Graduate College, students may apply one 3000- or 4000-level course toward their graduate program.
+With the prior approval of their program and the Graduate College, students may apply 3 credits of 3000- or 4000-level coursework toward their graduate program.
 The student's advisor must petition the Graduate College for approval before the student enrolls in the course.
 Consult individual programs for further limitations.
 Under no circumstances will a course numbered below 3000 be applicable to a master's program.

 Minimum Residence Requirements